torrinworx/destamatic-ui/README.md

 # Destamatic UI

-A lightweight material component library built on `destam` and `destam-dom`.
+A lightweight material component library powered by `destam` and `destam-dom`.

 </div>